AlexProvatorov/AlexProvatorov/README.md

 ![Header](https://github.com/AlexProvatorov/AlexProvatorov/blob/main/assets/header.png)

-## Hi!
-I'm Alex.
+## Hi, my name is Alexander.
 I am a beginner backend developer.
-I like coding, motorcycles and rock and roll.
+In spite of getting higher medical education and working in medical department (time-consuming work connected with it) since middle of 5th year I've been spending all my free time to learn back-end development in Python.
+Because I finally found a job that I really want to do and that I really enjoy.

 ### Languages and Tools: